-On April 1, 2022, the Company purchased a 25% share interest in a private shared services provider company, Universal Mineral Services Ltd. ("UMS Canada"), for nominal consideration.
-The other 75% of UMS Canada is equally owned by three other junior resource issuers who share premises and some administrative, geological, legal and accounting personnel on a cost recovery and secondment basis.
-UMS Canada was previously privately owned by two persons (Shawn Wallace and Ivan Bebek) who are or were insiders to one or more of the four participating companies.
-Messrs.
-Wallace and Bebek transferred their interests in UMS Canada to the four shared services agreement participating companies referenced below for nominal \$1 consideration in 2021.
+The Company purchased a 25% share interest in UMS for \$1,000 nominal consideration in 2022.
+The other 75% of UMS is equally owned by three other junior resource issuers who share some administrative, geological, legal and accounting personnel on a cost recovery secondment basis.
+UMS was, until April 1, 2022, privately owned by persons who were insiders to one or more of the four participating companies.
+These insiders effectively transferred their interests to the participating companies for nominal consideration.
+The Company is of the view that the volume of dollars paid to UMS make the UMS Shared Services Agreement material to the Company and so it is filed at www.sedarplus.ca/ and is available for review and download by interested persons.

 On May 1, 2022, the Company also acquired a 50% share interest in a private Peruvian shared services provider company, Universal Mineral Services S.A.C. ("UMS Peru"), for nominal consideration.
 The other 50% of UMS Peru, which until recently provided administrative and project operating personnel in Peru, is owned by a second junior resource issuer Coppernico Metals Inc. ("Coppernico") which shared such services.
 In order to comply with Peruvian transfer pricing rules, UMS Peru charges its services at cost plus a markup of 5% for administrative services and 7% for geological services.
-UMS Peru is in the process of being wound up and the Company now sources all services directly through the Company's wholly own subsidiary, Magma or independent contractors
+UMS Peru is in the process of being wound up and the Company now sources all services directly through the Company's wholly own subsidiary, Magma or independent contractors.